Martingale (probability theory): Submartingales, supermartingales, and relationship to harmonic functions

-There are two popular generalizations of a martingale that also include cases when the current observation Xn is not necessarily equal to the future conditional expectation E[Xn+1 | X1,...,Xn] but instead an upper or lower bound on the conditional expectation.
-These definitions reflect a relationship between martingale theory and potential theory, which is the study of harmonic functions.
+There are two generalizations of a martingale that also include cases when the current observation Xn is not necessarily equal to the future conditional expectation E[Xn+1 | X1,...,Xn] but instead an upper or lower bound on the conditional expectation.
+These generalizations reflect the relationship between martingale theory and potential theory, that is, the study of harmonic functions.
 Just as a continuous-time martingale satisfies E[Xt | {Xτ : τ ≤ s}] − Xs = 0 ∀s ≤ t, a harmonic function f satisfies the partial differential equation Δf = 0 where Δ is the Laplacian operator.
 Given a Brownian motion process Wt and a harmonic function f, the resulting process f(Wt) is also a martingale.